LECTURING AT UCL

 Dr Jake Fairnie has a PhD in Cognitive Neuroscience from the University College London’s Institute of Cognitive Neuroscience.

-- Lecturer on the UCL BSc Psychology course on Perception, Attention and Action
+- Lecturer on the University College London BSc Psychology course (Perception, Attention and Action module).

-- Science Consultant on James May ‘Things You Need To Know’ (Brain special; BBC2), Britain’s Brightest (BBC1), Hidden Talent (Channel 4), Open University (Psychology Course DVD), Weird Warfare (History Channel USA).
+- Science Consultant on James May ‘Things You Need To Know’ (Brain special; BBC2), Britain’s Brightest (BBC1), Hidden Talent (Channel 4), Open University (Psychology Course) and Weird Warfare (History Channel USA).

-- Postdoctoral Research Associate at the Centre for Research in Autism and Education (CRAE) Research Institute within the UCL Institute of Education) and Postdoctoral Researcher in UCL’s Attention and Cognitive Control Laboratory.
+- Previously: Postdoctoral Research Associate at the Centre for Research in Autism and Education (UCL Institute of Education) and Postdoctoral Researcher in UCL’s Attention and Cognitive Control Laboratory.

 - Fairnie, Moore & Remington (2016).
 Missing a Trick: Auditory Load Modulates Conscious Awareness in Audition.
 Journal of Experimental Psychology: Human Perception and Performance. (click here to read)